projectcalico/calico/master/getting-started/openstack/installation/redhat.md

 ### Install OpenStack

-If you haven't already done so, install Openstack with Neutron and ML2 networking.
+If you haven't already done so, install OpenStack with Neutron and ML2 networking.

 ### Configure YUM repositories